X2 (film): Home media

-X2 was released on DVD in widescreen and fullscreen formats as well as VHS in 2003.
+X2 was released on DVD in widescreen and fullscreen formats as well as VHS on November 25, 2003, by 20th Century Fox Home Entertainment.
 The two-disc DVD includes over three hours of special features.
 X2 was also released on Blu-ray and additionally as a Blu-ray, DVD and digital-copy combination in 2011 with special features.
 The film is included in the 4K Ultra HD Blu-ray set X-Men: 3-Film Collection, which was released on September 25, 2018.

 Sequel

-After the success of the second film in the franchise; a sequel titled X-Men: The Last Stand was released in 2006.
+After the success of the second film in the franchise, a sequel titled X-Men: The Last Stand was released in 2006.

 Video games

-A video game titled X2: Wolverine's Revenge was released in April 2003, for PlayStation 2, GameCube, Microsoft Windows, Xbox and Game Boy Advance.
-The game was a promotional tie-in for the film.
+A video game titled X2: Wolverine's Revenge was released in April 2003 for PlayStation 2, GameCube, Windows, Xbox and Game Boy Advance.
 Patrick Stewart reprises his role as Professor X, while Hugh Jackman's likeness was featured on the cover as Wolverine.

-Another game, titled X-Men: The Official Game, was released in May 2006, for PlayStation 2, GameCube, Microsoft Windows, Xbox, Xbox 360, Game Boy Advance and Nintendo DS.
+Another game, titled X-Men: The Official Game, was released in May 2006 for PlayStation 2, GameCube, Microsoft Windows, Xbox, Xbox 360, Game Boy Advance and Nintendo DS.
 The game bridges the time period between X2 and X-Men: The Last Stand and uses several voice actors from the film franchise.